-- For chop cutting operations on small workpieces, slide the cutting head assembly completely toward the rear of the unit and tighten the slide carriage lock knob (1). - To cut wide boards up to 12 in., the slide carriage lock knob (1) must be loosened to allow the cutting head to slide freely.
+- For chop cutting operations on small workpieces, slide the cutting head assembly completely toward the rear of the unit and tighten the sliding carriage lock knob (1). - To cut wide boards up to 12-1/2 in., the sliding carriage lock knob (1) must be loosened to allow the cutting head to slide freely.